oleng/hugo_github/content/blog/user-security-short-guide.md

 > I am not a professional security, do not trust easily.
 AFAIK as of today these are valid, re-evaluation in the future is necessary.
 > Critiques, inputs and questions are welcome.

+##### TL;DR & take aways:
+- Use password manager, recommended: Bitwarden, 1Password, avoid LastPass!
+- Activate MFA **everywhere**, use Yubikey if possible, if not use Authy to avoid getting locked in by a single device.
+- SMS is not secure!
+- Avoid giving away sensitive informations.
+- Develop security awareness and make a habit of secure practices.

+&nbsp;&nbsp;&nbsp;&nbsp;

+Okay, so here it is...

 Rule of thumbs on improving online security (authentication, more security than privacy) for common users:

 1. Insecure practices from web service side: